kamkor/blog/_posts/2015-9-30-Covariance-And-Contravariance-In-Scala.md

 compose(Function<? super V,? extends T> before)
 {% endhighlight %}

-In functional style programming it is very usual to have higher order functions, that is functions that take function as a parameter.
-So in Java 8, everytime a higher order function is defined, the accepted function should be defined like `Function<? super T,? extends K>`.
+In functional style programming it is very usual to have higher order functions, that is functions that take function as an argument.
+So in Java 8, everytime a higher order function is defined, the function taken as an argument should be declared with use-site variance: `Function<? super T,? extends K>`.
 This is really cumbersome and ugly, but as Java programmers we have to live with it.

+### Use-site variance can make functionality of the type unusable

-There is also another problem with use-site variance.
+There is also another, more relevant problem with use-site variance.
 Take a look at class `Box` defined in the next code listing. `Box` uses type parameter `A` as both output and input, so it can't be declared by the creator of the class as neither covariant nor contravariant.

 {% highlight scala %}
 class Box[A]() {